olaroos/deepnetnotes/basics.md

 - *Fixup Initialization*
 - *Self-Normalizing Neural Networks*
 - *Bag of Tricks for Image Classification with Convolutional Neural Networks - 2018 dec*
+- *LAMB optimizer paper (don't know what the name of it is*

 ## Things I don't know where to put yet: